modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/main.md

-# Welcome to AgentScope Tutorial Hub
+# Welcome to AgentScope Tutorial

 AgentScope is an innovative multi-agent platform designed to empower developers to build multi-agent applications with ease, reliability, and high performance.
 It features three high-level capabilities: